Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training

+Defensive methods can be broadly categorised into proactive defences and reactive defences.
+In the category of proactive defence, a model is trained to be robust towards adversarial examples.
+For example, the adversarial training techniques incorporates adversarial gradients in the training phase to enhance model robustness \cite{Szegedy2013Intriguing,lyu2015unified,tramer2017ensemble, madry2017towards}.
+Other defences rely on Lipschitz condition to make DNNs insensitive to adversarial perturbations \cite{Gu2015Towards}.
+Similarly, the defensive distillation is used to reduce the sensitivity of DNNs towards adversarial perturbations \cite{papernot2016distillation}. \cite{cisse2017parseval}.

 For most of the reactive defence methods, a second model is adopted to detect examples with adversarial perturbation.
-For instance, Metzen et al. attached detectors on the original model and trained it with adversarial example \cite{metzen2017detecting}.
+For instance, Metzen et al. attached detectors on a model and trained it with adversarial examples \cite{metzen2017detecting}.
 Another method employs support vector machine to classify the output from the high-level neural network layer \cite{lu2017safetynet}.
-A statistical method is proposed to detect adversarial example batch \cite{grosse2017statistical}.
-Lately, there is a detection method detect adversarial example based on the local intrinsic dimensionality of layer representations \cite{ma2018characterizing}.
+A statistical method is proposed to detect adversarial example batches \cite{grosse2017statistical}.
+Lately, there is a detection method that detects adversarial examples based on the local intrinsic dimensionality of layer representations \cite{ma2018characterizing}.
+An online accelerated defence relies on multiple redundant models to validate input examples and then detect adversarial examples \cite{rouhani2018deepfense}.
 For other detection methods, they align with the idea of observing the changes of an example after applying a certain transformation on it \cite{song2017pixeldefend, xu2017feature, meng2017magnet}.
 For example, MagNet relies on autoencoder to reconstruct adversarial examples to normal example, and detect adversarial example based on the reconstruction error and output probability divergence \cite{meng2017magnet}.